 A Family Sunday incorporates ways for the family to experience worship together.
 This includes communion, corporate prayers, worship songs that everyone knows and can sing, and a sermon appropriate for all ages.
 Elements of the service invite participation of parents, caregivers and children, such as Scripture readings by families and prayer as families.
 For ideas on how to include families in Sunday worship, check out jensfrontporch.org.

-Family Worship Experiences – There are a few subtle differences between a Family Worship Sunday, where the family joins with the whole congregation in a regular worship service time, and Family Worship Experiences, where families are specifically targeted and ministered to.
-Often these experiences take place at a time other than Sunday morning and incorporate a variety of interactive activities, worship and teaching.
+A few subtle differences exist between a Family Worship Sunday, where the family joins with the whole congregation in a regular service, and Family Worship Experiences, which specifically targets and ministers to families.

-Family Faith Formation – For some, inviting the family to stay together takes place best in a mid-week experience.
-This is what our church does and we have had a lot of fun using these nights to explore the Bible together.
-We write our own curriculum in five-week blocks based on what families have indicated they want to learn.
+For some churches, inviting the family to stay together works best in a midweek experience.
+This is what our church does.
+We’ve had lots of fun using these nights to explore the Bible together.
+We write our own curriculum in five-week blocks based on what families indicate they want to learn.

 Each family sits in a circle and explores Scripture.
 Then we offer activities and a time of affirmation and blessing.
 Topics have included Prayer, Salvation, The Bible, God as Creator, and Service.